PROS & CONS OF ELECTRIC MOTOR PEDAL ASSIST

 2) Being able to go faster is fun, but it also adds a measure of danger and concern that didn’t exist riding slower.
 You may tend to go into curves faster than you should.
 If you are not used to handling a trike at higher speeds you could crash.

 3) It is expensive to add a motor to a trike and the battery only lasts so long before it needs to be replaced at considerable cost.
-My conversion kit costs about $2500 and the replacement battery costs about $900 to $1000.
+My conversion kit costs about $2500 and the replacement battery costs about $900 to over $1200 depending upon which battery one has.
 There is always the chance that the manufacturer will either go out of business or simply not offer a replacement battery later on if they opt to make some changes in their product offerings.

 4) Some trails don’t allow the use of any motors on them.
 I personally don’t think that this should apply to pedal assist systems and I would hope that trails which say no to them will reconsider and change their position on this.

 5) Motorizing a tadpole trike adds to the value making it more of a target for a thief.